 For some, Fibromyalgia symptoms begin gradually and worsen over time.
 For others, it starts abruptly, often with devastating pain symptoms that just won’t go away.
 Because Fibromyalgia is an autoimmune illness, it’s common for a patient to also have other autoimmune conditions going on, which can make symptoms worse.

-Regardless of how it starts, its most persistent system usually becomes extreme, unrelenting muscular pain.
-To compound the problem, despite feeling exhausted, most people have a lot of difficulties sleeping.
-Decreased cognitive ability, including short-term memory problems and the ability to multitask, is also a huge concern for Fibromyalgia sufferers since they can no longer function like they used to.
-Other common symptoms also include:
+Fibromyalgia’s most persistent symptom usually becomes extreme, unrelenting muscular pain.
+And despite feeling exhausted, most people have difficulties sleeping.
+Decreased cognitive ability, including short-term memory problems and the ability to multitask, is also a concern.

 - Decreased ability to perform work, social, and personal activities due to greatly impaired quality of life.